-Find information, resources, and help for victims of family violence.
-Including 24 hour support, safety planning resources, utility waivers, and more.
-Information and resources are also avaliable for offenders of family violence.
+Find information, resources and help for victims of family violence.
+This includes 24-hour support, safety planning resources, utility waivers and more.
+Information and resources are also available for offenders of family violence.

-If you need help or support, these national resources are available 24 hours a day, 7 days a week.
+If you need help, these national resources are available 24 hours a day, 7 days a week.
 They are completely anonymous and confidential.

 Help at TCFV

-The Service Directory is under construction, please call TCFV for help locating a progam.
+The Service Directory is under construction, please call TCFV for help locating a program.

 Resources & Information for Survivors

 It can be scary to reach out for help, especially when you don’t know what to expect.
-All service providers and programs are different and will vary in practice and policy, however, you can find an idea below of some general information about what to expect when reaching out to a family violence program.
+All service providers and programs vary in practice and policy, but here’s what you can generally expect from all of them:

 - A caring, listening ear.
-All programs have people who can listen and provide support and help you navigate options for your situation.
+All programs have people who can listen, provide support and help you navigate options in your situation.

-- Many programs offer crisis intervention services and are able to provide emotional support to survivors of family violence.
+- Many programs offer crisis intervention services and can provide emotional support to survivors.